MrEricSir/Modipulate/README.md

 License
 -------

-Copyright Eric Gregory and Stevie Hryciw.
+Copyright 2011-2014 Eric Gregory and Stevie Hryciw.

 Modipulate is released under a BSD license.
+See the LICENSE file for more information.

 Modipulate includes a forked copy of libopenmpt, which is also available under a BSD license.
+See src/modipulate/libopenmpt-forked/LICENSE for more information.

-See the LICENSE file for more information.
+Modipulate-OSC includes a copy of OSCPack, which is available under an MIT license.
+See src/modipulate-osc/oscpack/LICENSE for more information.